numerodix/emcache/doc/Performance-testing-ideas.md

 * cache use %
 * size of cache
-* size of items
+* size of items being written/read
-* number of clients
+* number of clients participating in test

 Performance metrics: